Rossnowlagh: Beach

-Rossnowlagh is one of Ireland's and Europe's best Blue Flag surfing beaches.
+Rossnowlagh is a Blue Flag surfing beach.
 As the slowly rising beach faces westward into the Atlantic Ocean, and the fact that Donegal Bay has a funnel-like shape, it can increase the size of the waves, especially in winter when some large rollers are generated and it has been known to have waves up to 7 metres (20 ft) high.

 Rossnowlagh has many visitors during the summer months and most of the beach is accessible by car.
 There is sometimes a 'beach warden' on duty and information about tidal risks may be displayed.

 According to a soil erosion study of the beach at Rossnowlagh, known officially as Belalt Strand, the area consists mainly of sandy beaches, but also rocky shore platforms, sand dunes, grassland, boulder clay cliffs and rock cliffs.
 As of the second half of the 20th century, it was determined that the central section of the dune front was eroding at rates up to 0.6 metres (2 ft) per year, with the highest erosion rate between 1951 and 1977.
 Starting in 1972, short lengths of rock armour were constructed at first in front of the Sandhouse Hotel and with further additions along the shore-line; this stopped the erosion in protected parts but the dune front has a ragged appearance with up to 35 m of erosion where half of the sandy shoreline has no protection.

 The beach was the setting for the recording of the music video for Nathan Carter's version of Wagon Wheel.

-Public transport access

-The Seirbhís Iompair Tuaithe Teoranta (SITT) Rural Transport/ Locallink Donegal Donegal Town to Ballyshannon route serves Rossnowlagh every day.
-Onward connections are available at Ballyshannon such as Ulsterbus for example.
-The nearest railway station is Sligo railway station.
-Bus Éireann services from Ballyshannon serve Sligo bus station which is located beside the railway station.